 Last Updated on January 30, 2022 by Heather Hart, ACSM EP, CSCS

-I joined my first gym at the ripe young age of 14.
+Personally, I joined my first gym at the ripe young age of 14.
 My freshman season of high school soccer had just ended, and a friend convinced me we should get a head start on the spring soccer season by lifting weights.
 We lucked out that we joined the right gym at the right time…specifically between the hours of 2:30 and 4:00 pm when the facility was very slow…and thus we were fortunate enough that a few of the gym employees took my friend and I under their wings and showed us the ropes.

 Unfortunately, this is not the norm.

 I recently read an online discussion (OK it was a Facebook thread) that took a far different direction than I expected.
 The initial poster made a few lighthearted wise cracks about the impending “gym-pocalypse” with the New Years resolution crowd.
 A few others chimed in and vented their frustration at the newbies (we all know how I feel about this matter).

 There really are only a few basic etiquette rules when it comes to working out at the gym.
 It’s actually quite like kindergarten, I’m not kidding.
 Most are common sense, though some are more specific rules and suggestions that you might not have been aware of.
 And that’s OK, we were ALL beginners once.

 1. Use the equipment safely & appropriately.

 Here’s a secret not many beginners seem to believe: no one at the gym is watching you.
 I’m serious.
 Most people are so preoccupied with their own workout, they aren’t going to take the time to observe what you are doing.
 So don’t feel embarrassed because you don’t know how to use something, instead, ask a friendly gym staff member for instruction.
 That is their job, and safety should be their priority!

 Your classic example: if the gym is full, please don’t use the squat rack for doing bicep curls.

-- Ask for a spot!
 Don’t ever be embarrassed to ask for a spot.
 Safety is #1 in the gym, this is truly non-negotiable.
 If you aren’t comfortable asking other members, find someone on gym staff to spot for you.

 If you lose your balance, even temporarily, a plate could come crashing off.
 As a result, now your entire bar is uneven and you will likely start dropping plates off the other side as well.
 It’s a terrible domino effect, and incredibly dangerous.
 Just take the extra ten seconds to put the clamps on.

 2. Clean up after yourself.

 If you use a machine, bench, or bar that requires weight plates, please remove them when you are done.
 This is required for two reasons.
 One, it keeps the place neat and clean.
 But more importantly is reason number two: not everyone can lift as much weight as you can.
 Leaving hundreds of pounds of weights on a machine may prohibit the next person from being able to use the machine because they simply can’t take all of that weight off on their own.
 So please, when you are done, leave the bar empty.

 Further, gyms are similar to airports and daycare centers: there are germs everywhere and you touch EVERYTHING.
 So do your fellow members a favor, and wipe down machines you use when you are done using them.
 It doesn’t have to be a full scrub, but a quick wipe with the likely provided towels and sanitizing spray on the machine seat *and* handlebars should be sufficient.
 Basically, if your body touched it, wipe down that part.

-- Put back what you use.
 Brought the ab roller into the stretching room?
 Awesome!
 Put it back where you found it when you are done.
 Brought a stretching mat over to the free weight section so you could super-set some situps between your squats?
 That’s great!
 Please put the mat back when you are done.
 Stack of magazines accompanied you to the treadmill?
 Please make sure they find their way back to the magazine rack when you are done.
 You get the idea.

 The same goes for carrying on a conversation with friends or other gym patrons.
 Please be aware at all times that other people might be waiting to use the machine or bench you are on, do not unnecessarily waste time.

 This works extremely well as a time saver when working out with a friend, or just as friendly gym etiquette with a stranger during busy gym hours.
 “Working in” is typically done on a machine that uses pins, versus a bar that takes weighted plates, as it is far easier and faster to change the weight between users with a pin loaded machine.

 “Super-setting” means instead of a rest break between sets of exercises, you simply alternate exercises.
-For example, someone may do one set of preacher curls immediately followed by a set of tricep push-downs, and repeat for however many number of sets their routine calls for.
+For example, someone may do one set of preacher curls immediately followed by a set of triceps push-downs, and repeat for however many number of sets their routine calls for.
 This is indeed a time saving technique and also works really well at fatiguing the body (our ultimate goal).

 Believe it or not, this is a huge source of tension in gyms and health clubs everywhere.
 Welcome to the 21st century!
 We are SO plugged in as a society that many of us can’t make it through an hour long workout without checking our smart phones at least 50 times.
 If you must bring your phone into the gym with you, please keep the following in mind:

 Please take it to the lobby, or outside.
 Please don’t take it from the seat of the pec-fly (or any other piece of equipment), where other people are waiting to use the machine. (see the “sharing” section above)

 However, taking photos of other, unsuspecting people without their permission is absolutely intolerable.
 People are at the gym trying to better themselves, they don’t want to have to worry about becoming the next feature on “Awkward Gym Moments” (it’s like the “People of Walmart”, but for the gym).
 Be nice.
 End of story.

 Believe it or not, many simply don’t allow them, specifically in places like the locker rooms.
 I’m sure you aren’t a locker room creeper trying to take photos of unsuspecting people, but none the less, follow the rules and don’t bring your phone where it isn’t welcomed.

 5. Personal Hygiene.

-- Be smell-sensitive.
 Let’s get straight to the point here.
 Please don’t be the smelly gal/guy.
 We all sweat, that is the point of the gym.
 But please wear deodorant, and don’t overdo it on the cologne or perfume (or strong lotion, aftershave, etc).
 Many people become hyper sensitive to scents when they are working hard.
 Try to keep your scent “neutral” as best as possible.